operator-framework/operator-controller/docs/drafts/developer.md

 2. Build the container image.
 3. Either push the image to a registry or load it into your kind cluster.
 4. Deploy all the appropriate Kubernetes manifests for your application.
-    1. Or, if this is an update, you'd instead scale the Deployment to 0 replicas, scale back to 1, and wait for the new pod to be running.

 This process can take minutes, depending on how long each step takes.